-The flowers are short-lived, opening for one night only then lose their petals which fall to the ground creating litter along with the fallen leaves.
-The fruit are highly poisonous.
+The flowers are short-lived, opening for one night only then lose their petals, which fall to the ground creating litter along with the fallen leaves.
+The fruits are highly poisonous.

 Because all parts of the tree contain saponin, which is a poison, the seeds and other parts of the plant are pounded and used to stun fish in freshwater streams.

-Seeds are used to get rid of intestinal worms and the heated leaves are used to treat stomachache and rheumatism.
-Juice from the seeds are used to seal paper umbrellas and to kill lice and other external parasites.
+Seeds are used to get rid of intestinal worms, and heated leaves are used to treat stomachache and rheumatism.
+Juice from the seeds is used to seal paper umbrellas and to kill lice and other external parasites.

 We participate in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.